 It can take ten to 12 weeks to order a custom Dutailier rocker (more for leather options), but the company does offer a “Quick Ship” program—a selection of around 15 to 20 chair styles in two or three different fabric choices that are in stock for shipment in two weeks.
-We have received occasional complaints about how long it takes to order a Dutailier—one reader special-ordered a Dutailier from Babies R Us, only to find out some weeks later that the fabric was discontinued (Dutailier “forgot” to tell Babies R Us, who, to their credit, tried to fix the problem immediately).
+We have received occasional complaints about how long it takes to order a Dutailier—one reader special-ordered a Dutailier from a chain store, only to find out some weeks later that the fabric was discontinued (Dutailier “forgot” to tell the store, who, to their credit, tried to fix the problem immediately).
 Other readers complain about fabric backorders, which cause more delays in delivery.
 Our advice: make sure the store double checks the order with Dutailier.

 Quality here is excellent.
 We toured Dutailier’s Quebec plant recently and were impressed with the high tech wizardry used in production—laser-guided water jets slice huge sheets of top-quality leather, computer-controlled ovens make sure stains are baked on chairs for an even finish and so on.
 At each step, quality is hand checked by an army of workers to insure consistency of fit and finish.